ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 {PANEL: About External Replication}

+**What is being replicated:**

+ * All database documents and related data:
+   * Attachments
+   * Revisions
+   * Counters
+   * Time Series

+**What is _not_ being replicated:**

+  * Server and cluster level features:
+    * Indexes
+    * Conflict resolver definitions
+    * Compare-Exchange
+    * Subscriptions
+    * Identities
+    * Ongoing tasks
+      * ETL
+      * Backup
+      * Hub/Sink Replication

+{NOTE: Why are cluster-level features not replicated?}
+To provide for architecture that prevents conflicts between clusters, especially when ACID transactions are important, RavenDB is designed so that data ownership is at the cluster level.
+To learn more, see [Data Ownership in a Distributed System](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system).
+{NOTE/}

+---

+**Conflicts:**

+  * Two databases that have an External Replication task defined between them will detect and resolve document [conflicts](../../server/clustering/replication/replication-conflicts) according to each database conflict resolution policy.
+  * It is recommended to have the same [policy configuration](../../server/clustering/replication/replication-conflicts#configuring-conflict-resolution-using-the-client) on both the source and the target databases.

 We call the task of replicating between two different database groups _external replication_.
 There is actually no difference in the implementation of an _external replication_ and a regular replication process.
 The reason we define them differently is because of the default behavior of a cluster to setup well connected _database groups_.